The 3 Colors You Hate Most + The Right Way to Use Them

 While a half dozen topics sparked amazing, albeit fun and light, debate, color was the one I found the most fascinating.
 Here’s a rundown on the colors people seemed to dislike most, along with my attempt to show how, when done right, these colors can be breathtaking.

-Above all other colors, orange took home the medal for Most-Hated Color.
-What sucks most about this, particularly for me, is that about 30% of my portfolio sports this Vitamin C-spectacular hue.
+Above all other colors, orange took home the medal for the most-hated Color.
+What sucks most about this, particularly for me, is that about 30% of my portfolio sports this vitamin C-spectacular hue.
 In an attempt to win them over, I mentioned how all shades of orange once lived on my black list until I started using it simply in accent pieces.
-As these three images above by designers Jeffrey Bilhuber, Leslie Klotz and Chad Eisner from House Beautiful demonstrate, orange is a gender-neutral color that instantly adds energy to any room, even if it’s simply with a throw blanket.
+As these three images below by designers Jeffrey Bilhuber, Leslie Klotz and Chad Eisner from House Beautiful demonstrate, orange is a gender-neutral color that instantly adds energy to any room, even if it’s simply with a throw blanket.
 Okay, I totally get the idea that a room painted high gloss tangerine can be hard to take; however, small doses of orange can work wonders in otherwise muted rooms.

 Coming in at a close second was brown.
 And just to fill you in on my feelings, brown is the color I’m most likely to use when I decorate.
 I get the notion that most naysayers think it’s dark, masculine and often associated with being muddy.
 Well, um, just don’t use a dark, muddy shade of brown; instead, shoot for elegant, neutral and classic.

-In third place was lime green—which is kinda fascinating since orange, brown and lime green is a timeless color combo.
+In third place was lime green — which is kinda fascinating since orange, brown and lime green is a timeless color combo.
 Of the three colors, I get why lime green makes the list; it can be totally Romper Room-ish when done incorrectly.
 Similar to a wild tiger, lime green needs to be tamed if you wanna live with it indoors.

 The first image, a living room by designer Christina Murphy, shows how lime can be bold and dominant but toned down with tons of white.
 Next, a sunroom by designer Andrew Flesher sports layered limes seen in upholstery; the different tones placed next to one another seem to make them less lime-y and more mossy.
 Last, a kitchen by Jonathan Adler shows that just a few small bursts of graphic lime-green prints can instantly add pizazz to an otherwise calm, white-and-silver color scheme.